appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 - access_denied (The transmitter does not have adequate permissions to invoke this API call).
 - many_sets (Transmitter included too many SETs in a single request, this is an idication for the transmitter to make a request with lower number of SETs or to comply with max SETs count that receiver published outside of this spec)

-err:
-A Security Event Token Error Code (see Section 2.4).
-description:
-A UTF-8 string containing a human-readable description of the error that may provide additional diagnostic information.
-The exact content of this field is implementation specific

       HTTP/1.1 400 Bad Request
       Content-Language: en-US